Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 **Legacy TypeScript Support**

-Polaris no longer supports multiple versions of TypeScript with downlevel-dts.
+Polaris no longer supports multiple versions of TypeScript with `downlevel-dts`.
 Polaris only builds one set of types based on the current version of TypeScript in the project.

 ## Components